 Some people acknowledge the need to conserve and protect the environment, but do not know basic practices to support such principle while visiting a natural area or when preparing for such visit.
-Following you will find basic eco-friendly guidelines that you may apply in relation to your next visit to a natural area.
+Below you will find basic eco-friendly guidelines that you may apply in relation to your next visit to a natural area.

 Basic Eco-Friendly Guidelines: